Local Projections vs. VARs: Lessons From Thousands of DGPs: Conclusion and directions for future research

 \section{Conclusion and directions for future research}

 We conducted a large-scale simulation study of the performance of LP and VAR structural impulse response estimators, as well as several variants of these methods.
-By generating thousands of DGPs from an empirically estimated encompassing dynamic factor model, we ensured that our results apply to a wide range of settings faced by applied researchers.
-We drew the following four conclusions.
+We drew the following four main conclusions.

 \begin{enumerate}[1.]